Devtammy/Unit-Converter/README.md

 # Unit-Converter
-A tool that converts unit in length, volume and mass
+A tool that converts unit in length, volume and mass.
+/* The unit can be changed from the JS file */